 How to Make it Work

 This is a lot of information to take in, and a lot of maintenance tasks to stay on top of.
-While some of these suggestions are one-time upgrades or repairs, some of these maintenance tasks should be performed regularly.
+While some of these suggestions are one-time upgrades or repairs, you should perform some of them regularly.

-The truth is, the regular tasks you need to perform can be done in just a few hours a month.
+The truth is, you can perform most of these regular tasks in just a few hours a month.
 Make yourself a list of the home maintenance tasks that you need to do monthly and semi-annually, and then work through the list a little at a time each weekend.